 - The Unpronounceable: presumably they have different mouthparts

 NorderaA primitive race that willingly joined the Hertak in exchange for spacefaring technology and the chance to fight a bunch of aliens.
 They tend to be very aggressive and unintelligent, and are looked down on by the other Hierarchy races.
 Still, their numbers and tenacity in a fight make them effective frontline soldiers.

 - Large Ham: They always speak in ALL CAPS.

 - Low Culture, High Tech: Their ships are still considered low tech in the universe though, even the characters suggest that it is amazing that those piles of junk can make it to space in the first place.

-- Mighty Glacier: Their ships are so heavily-armored that they are thought to be die-cast.
-They are also very slow and favor hard-hitting missiles, railguns, and torpedoes.
+- Mighty Glacier: They are very slow and favor hard-hitting missiles, railguns, and torpedoes.